chris-delgado/chris-delgado.github.io/_posts/2022-12-04-NotetakingWithObsidian.md

 ---
 Highlight: "Having chicken and waffles at the diner with Amy."
 Reflections:
-- {Number: 1, Subject: Health, Note: "Shoulder is killing me this morning.
-Arm circles from yesterday were a bad idea maybe?
-Although the pants pulls were also surprisingly tough.
-Less weight today."}
+- {Number: 1, Subject: Health, Note: "Shoulder is killing me this morning."}
-- {Number: 2, Subject: Health, Note: "Four supraspinatus exercises seemed OK.
-Thinking I'll alternate between these and three infraspinatus exercises.
-Definitely no arm circles lol."}
+- {Number: 2, Subject: Health, Note: "Four supraspinatus exercises seemed OK."}
 - {Number: 3, Subject: Music, Note: "Finished Regrets.
 It should be published on the 6th."}
 - {Number: 4, Subject: Misc, Note: "I should have a daily highlight to capture in my notes."}
 - {Number: 5, Subject: Health, Note: "Terrible allergies today."}